Zenahr/tech-writer-test/article/src/md.md

 - explain API parameters (beststories is a an object and we use . notation here to access the objects json property)

 ## Integration example (webapp architecture and use-case)

+## Outro

+I have created this repo and a public Postman Docs site containing everything we went through in case you'd like to use this as a resource for further learning or to build the next Hacker News Reader App.